microflo/microflo/README.md

 MicroFlo supports multiple targets, including [Arduino](http://arduino.cc), Atmel AVR, ARM Cortex M devices (mbed, TI Tiva/Stellaris), ESP8266 and Embedded Linux.

-Unlike most other visually programmable systems, MicroFlo programs runs _standalone_, does not make use of code generation, can be introspected and reconfigured at runtime, and supports automated testing.
+Unlike most other visually programmable systems, MicroFlo programs runs _standalone_ on the microcontroller, does not make use of code generation, can be introspected and reconfigured at runtime, and supports automated testing.